ambientsprotocol/ambc/README.md

 2. `id`: _Optional_ - a string identifier
 3. `children` _Optional_ - array of more child nodes

-Note that things like types and the `func` primitive are not given any special treatment yet.
+The idea here is that it is the simplest possible encoding that does not lose any of the data presented in the original ASCII syntax.
+Once the tree is generated it can be stored as a DAG on any compatible store.
+In development we simply use the in-memory structures to work with, but in practice we will likely use IPFS or IPLD.

-From there, it's as simple as `ipfs add` or `ipfs dag put`.
-The hash from that operation is what will be stored and passed along to the execution engine to be run on a distributed, peer to peer network.
+Finally, `ambc` should return a [multihash](https://github.com/multiformats/multihash) from that operation.
+This hash will be used by the execution engine to run the code on a distributed, peer to peer network.

 ## Install